 Leaving a Comment on a Simple Assessment

-- Step 1: Navigate to the Assessments module.
+Step 1: Navigate to the Assessments module.

-- Step 2: Make sure you are in the Assigned section.
+Step 2: Make sure you are in the Assigned section.

-- Step 3: Choose the correct class.
+Step 3: Choose the correct class.

-- Step 4: Select the desired assessment.
+Step 4: Select the desired assessment.

-- Step 6: Scroll to the bottom of the assessment and select Leave a Comment.
+Step 6: Scroll to the bottom of the assessment and select Leave a Comment.

-- Step 7: Type in your comment.
+Step 7: Type in your comment.
 Your comment can be up to 1000 characters long.
 Select Save when you are finished.

 ➡️ In the Assessment

-Keep in mind, in order to see a comment directly in the assessment:
+In order to see a comment directly in the assessment:

-- The assessment must be graded.
+The assessment must be graded.

-Once the assessment has been graded, the student will navigate to their Assessments module, select the assessment, select Review, and scroll to the bottom to see the comment:
+Once the assessment has been graded, the student will navigate to their Assessments module, select the assessment, select review, and scroll to the bottom to see the comment:

 ❓Is the student missing the Review button when they click on the assessment?
 That means the "Allow Post Grading Review" setting has not been enabled.
 Click here for more information.

-➡️ In the Points Gradebook
+➡️ In the Assessments Gradebook